perladvent/perldotcom/content/article/perl-6-grammers-part-1.md

 }
 ```

-The `value` token makes the work here: it contains four alternative representations of accepted numbers.
+The `value` token encapsulates the variants: it contains four alternative representations of accepted numbers.
 Vertical bars separate them.
 For the sake of unification, it is allowed to add an additional bar before the first alternative, so that all of them are emphasized with a simple ASCII art.

-This current grammar is already smart enough to reject a single comma:
+This current grammar is already smart enough to reject a single period:

 ```
 OK 1